 We hope this short guide will help explain the practical steps required after someone dies; whether you are responsible for carrying out these tasks or not.
 Some issues need to be dealt with very quickly, while others are spread out over a much longer time period.
-You may want to skip past any sections of this guide that do not apply to email on info@thenbs.org or visit www.thenbs.org to use the webchat or browse the useful information on their website.
+You may want to skip past any sections of this guide that do not apply to your circumstances.

 The NBS's trained advisors are at the end of a phone, an email or webchat to answer any questions you may have.
 Inevitably a short guide cannot explain everything you might need to know and the NBS team will help you with any additional questions or concerns you may have.
-If they do not already know the answer, they will research it and get back to you or advise you on who you need to contact
+If they do not already know the answer, they will research it and get back to you or advise you on who you need to contact to get the help you need.